 New Bronze, Silver and Gold applications (England and Wales)

-During a round, the College is permitted to submit a very limited number of College citations to the ACCEA for new Bronze, Silver and Gold awards in the ACCEA Round in England and Wales.
+The College is permitted to submit a very limited number of College citations to the ACCEA for new Bronze, Silver and Gold awards in the ACCEA Round in England and Wales.
 In 2019 a total of 3 Gold, 4 Silver and 23 Bronze citations were permitted to the College by the ACCEA for all members applying from across England and Wales.

 How applications for College citations are assessed